ballerina-platform/module-ballerinax-mssql/README.md

 ```
 #### Connection Pool Handling

-All database packages share the same connection pooling concept and there are three possible scenarios for
+All database libraries share the same connection pooling concept and there are three possible scenarios for
 connection pool handling.
 For its properties and possible values, see [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).

 1. Global, shareable, default connection pool